tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     except it’s for cards you've pressed “Again” on.
     It affects how well you will relearn your lapsed cards.
     Beginners should set one learning step and observe their experience.
-    The default of `10` minutes is okay but I prefer a slightly bigger one.
+    The default of `10` minutes is okay, but I prefer a slightly bigger one.
     Later you can experiment with more learning steps.

 * **New interval:**
     You often still somewhat remember a word in Japanese even if you fail it.
     A different context or another word, or studying it on a different day may jog your memory.
-    Thus we don’t need to fully penalize a fail here.
+    Thus, we don't need to fully penalize a fail here.

-    I use a new interval of 55% so as to not completely reset a card to 0.
+    I use a new interval of 55% to not completely reset a card to 0.
     The recommended range in the AJATT community is between 50 and 75%.

     For a word cards deck you may set it to about 30-40%